Crimeraaa-S1GMA/BotBuild/README.md

 - Games (canvas like r/place, server economy, etc.) (❌)
 - Giveaways (chooses a random winner, can check for conditions such as having sent enough messages, being in the server for long enough etc.) (❌)
 - Utilities (a shit ton of commands which perform various functions, but do not fit into any of the other categories) (❌)
+- Support for external APIs (you need to configure the access on your own, and some of these APIs might need you to pay a fee to use them) (❌)
 - Custom commands (there can be as much as your computer/server can handle, and they can use a versatile variable system, perform actions, access third-party APIs etc.) (❌)

 ### Status